 If you got lost in the math up above and jumped down here, let me see if I can summarize things a bit for you.
 I started by looking at the physics involved in air flow and heat.
 That was all based on the definition of heat capacity, which is a measure of how much temperature change you get in a material for a given amount of heat added or removed.
 That resulted in the pair of equations that relate the three variables, BTU/hr, cfm, and ΔT.
 There’s a number (1.08) in the equation, too, and although it looks like a constant, it’s not.
 You have to remember to adjust it if the density of air isn’t the same as air at sea level near room temperature.
 (The heat capacity can vary, too, but for what we’re doing here, it’s mainly the density you have to adjust.)

 Then I showed that those two equations are only for sensible heat; that is, the heat that causes temperature changes.
 If you have moist air (and who doesn’t want that!) and are cooling it, you also have to consider the heat involved in removing water vapor from the air stream by condensing it on the cold air conditioner coil.
 That led us to the second pair of equations, which includes that heat, the latent heat.

 If we had to start from first principles and do all the physics every time we design a heating and air conditioning system, we’d probably just be sitting around the fire in winter or fanning ourselves with palmetto leaves in summer.
 Instead, we have procedures for taking load calculation results and getting the right piece of equipment that moves the right amount of air with the right number of BTUs.
 That’s the engineering side.

 So, you have the answer to the original question.
 We know how to go from a BTU/hr heating or cooling load to the cfm of air flow needed to meet the load.
 The heart of it is pure physics.
-The design process is engineering, and that's the topic of the next article.
+The design process is engineering, and that’s the topic of a future article.